 - Travel by Rental Vehicle

 Rentals of vehicles to use for travel to activities or events covered by this policy are governed by the following guidelines:

 - Vehicle Reservations

 The University is a participant in the State Travel Management Program, which has negotiated favorable vehicle rental rates with a number of car rental companies.
-While use of one of the University’s travel agencies is not required, doing so will help assure (1) that vehicles are rented pursuant to the State Travel Management plan whenever possible; (2) that vehicle rental agreements are valid; and (3) that necessary insurance coverage has been purchased.
-Information concerning those agencies is available from the University’s Travel Management Services.
+While use of one of the University's travel agencies is not required, doing so will help assure that: 1) vehicles are rented pursuant to the State Travel Management plan whenever possible; 2) that vehicle rental agreements are valid; and 3) that necessary insurance coverage has been purchased.
+Information concerning those agencies is available from the University Travel Management Services website.

 - Payment of Costs for Rental Vehicles

-- Vehicle rental charges can be (a) billed centrally to Travel Management Services; or (b) billed directly to those departments or divisions that have uniquely numbered accounts with state contract car rental companies.
-If the rental costs are to be centrally billed, it will be necessary for the driver to obtain a voucher from Travel Management Services prior to picking up the rental vehicle.
+Vehicle rental charges can be a) billed centrally to University Travel Management Services; or b) billed directly to those Departments or Divisions that have uniquely numbered accounts with state contract car rental companies.
+If the rental costs are to be centrally billed, it will be necessary for the driver to obtain a voucher from the University's Travel Management Services prior to picking up the rental vehicle.